3 Steps for Auditing a Cloud Service Provider

 These topics include: understanding the internal control environment, gaining access to the corporate audit trail, and examining the management and control facilities.

-1. Understand the internal control environment of a CSP
+1. Understand the Internal Control Environment of a CSP

 Customers of a cloud service provider require confirmation that the security controls of the cloud environment meet their requirements.